Tight Runtime Bounds for Static Unary Unbiased Evolutionary Algorithms on Linear Functions: Upper Bounds

-For $i \in I$, we define the events $A_i$ as \begin{enumerate} \item $i$ is the leftmost flipping one-bit, and \item $\sum_{j\in I^* } w_j-\sum_{j\in Z^* } w_j\geq 0 $, i.e. the offspring is accepted. \end{enumerate} Note that the $A_i$ are mutually disjoint.
+For $i \in I$, we define the events $A_i$ as \begin{enumerate} \item $i= \max_{j\in I^*} j$, i.e., it is the leftmost one-bit that is flipped (w.r.t. the ordering above), and \item $\sum_{j\in I^* } w_j-\sum_{j\in Z^* } w_j\geq 0 $, i.e. the offspring is accepted. \end{enumerate} Note that the $A_i$ are mutually disjoint.
 Furthermore, if none of the $A_i$ occur we have $\Delta_t=0$, as then the offspring is either rejected or equal to the parent.
 Let

 Conditioning on $A_i$, we have that $\Delta_t = \Delta_L(i) + \Delta_R (i)$, as in that case, the offspring is accepted.
 By the law of total expectation,

 where we used linearity of conditional expectation for the last step.